CarbonPackages/Carbon.IncludeAssetsCache/README.md

 # Carbon.IncludeAssetsCache Package for Neos CMS

-Extend [Carbon.IncludeAssets] with an seperate cache entry for the included files.
-If a file changes, the cache gets flushed.
+Adds a file monitor for cached files from [Carbon.IncludeAssets].
 This is useful if you have got dynamic CSS or JavaScript files on your server.

 ## Installation